Bayard Rustin: Affiliations

 Rustin traveled to California to help protect the property of the more than 120,000 Japanese-Americans (most of whom were U.S.-born citizens) who had been imprisoned in internment camps.
-In the 6-3 Korematsu Decision, the Supreme Court upheld the forcible internment.
-Impressed with Rustin's organizational skills, A.J.
-Muste appointed him as FOR's secretary for student and general affairs.
+In the 6–3 Korematsu decision, the Supreme Court upheld the forcible internment.
+Impressed with Rustin's organizational skills, A. J. Muste appointed him as FOR's secretary for student and general affairs.

 Rustin was also a pioneer in the movement to desegregate interstate bus travel.
 In 1942, he boarded a bus in Louisville, bound for Nashville, and sat in the second row.
 A number of drivers asked him to move to the back, according to Southern practice of Jim Crow, but Rustin refused.
 The bus was stopped by police 13 miles north of Nashville and Rustin was arrested.
 He was beaten and taken to a police station but was released uncharged.

-He spoke about his decision to be arrested, and how that moment also clarified his witness as a gay person, in an interview with the Washington Blade:
+He spoke about his decision to be arrested, and how that moment also clarified his witness as a gay person, in an interview with the Washington Blade in the 1980s:

-In 1942, Rustin assisted two other FOR staffers, George Houser and James Farmer, and activist Bernice Fisher as they formed the Congress of Racial Equality (CORE).
-Rustin was not a direct founder, but was later described as "an uncle of CORE".
-CORE had been conceived as a pacifist organization based on the writings of Mohandas Gandhi, who used non-violent resistance against British rule in India.
-CORE was also influenced by his protégé Krishnalal Shridharani's book War without Violence.
+In 1942, Rustin assisted FOR staffers George Houser and James Farmer, as well as activist Bernice Fisher, in forming the Congress of Racial Equality (CORE), which was conceived as a pacifist organization based on the writings of Mohandas Gandhi, who used non-violent resistance against British rule in India.

 As declared conscientious objectors who refused induction into the military, Rustin, Houser, and other members of FOR and CORE were convicted of violating the Selective Service Act.
 From 1944 to 1946, Rustin was imprisoned in Ashland Federal Prison in Kentucky, and later the Lewisburg Federal Penitentiary, in Pennsylvania.
 At both, he organized protests against racially segregated housing and dining facilities.
 During his incarceration, he also organized FOR's Free India Committee.
 After his release from prison, he was frequently arrested for protesting against British colonial rule, in both India and Africa.

-Just before a trip to Africa while college secretary of the FOR, Rustin recorded a 10-inch LP for the Fellowship Records label.
+Just before a trip to Africa while college secretary of the FOR, Rustin recorded a 10-inch LP, Elizabethan Songs and Negro Spirituals, for the Fellowship Records label.
 He sang spirituals and Elizabethan songs, accompanied on the harpsichord by Margaret Davison.